 |

-Hi, I did not work for NZSC, but I did drive my
+Hi, I did not work for NZSC, but I did drive my fathers hire car for

-fathers hire car for the Cunard office in Avonmouth, circa 1956-1961.I
+the Cunard office in Avonmouth, circa 1956-1961.I well remember the

-through the docks several times each day.
-However, I think the first
+several times each day.
+However, I think the first time I heard one

-time I heard one of the names was when, in my first job as a garage
+of the names was when, in my first job as a garage forecourt

-called by phone to ask when the paint was to be delivered to the
+paint and boot-topping A man called by phone to ask when the paint

-Haparangi.
-Later, after I passed my driving test, I went to work for
+driving test, I went to work for my father in his car hire business

-times, and the ships were real ships, not like the modern flat-sided
+ships, not like the modern flat-sided ugly monstrosities seen today.

-Line were the ones I went aboard, but the NZSC and Shaw Saville ships
+aboard, but the NZSC and Shaw Saville ships were equal in beauty, to

-were equal in beauty, to anything afloat.
+anything afloat.
 Happy days.
 Pure Nostalgia.
+Best wishes to all Dave

-it is only a half hour or so that I came across this very interesting
+Hunt (Severn Beach) (PS, it is only a half hour or so that I came

-site.
+across this very interesting site.
 Long may it reign).
 David Hunt

 |